Improved Bounds For Some Asymptotic Formulas for Counting Words in Shift Spaces: Counting Function and Poincar e series

 Given $\rho \in E_A^{\mathbb{N}}$ and $B \subseteq E_A^{\mathbb{N}}$, for every $T>0$ we define several \textbf{counting functions}. \\ (a) The central counting function for us is

 It is not so hard to see that this is a step function of $T$, continuous from right and increasing.
-In order to associate a complex function to this counting function we set $N_{\rho}(B,T)=0$ for $T<0$ and we consider the Laplace–Stieltjes transform of $T \mapsto N_{\rho}(B,T)$ which we call it \textbf{Poincare series}:
+In order to associate a complex function to this counting function we set $N_{\rho}(B,T)=0$ for $T<0$ and we consider the Laplace–Stieltjes transform of $T \mapsto N_{\rho}(B,T)$ which we call it \textbf{Poincar\'{e} series}:

 We will talk about its convergence in the next proposition.
 Below we introduce other counting functions appropriate for our purposes.\\ (b) Let $H=\{\tau_{(i)}\}_{i \in I}$ be a countable (finite or infinite) collection of finite words of bounded length, i.e. there exists a positive integer $k$ such that $|\tau_{(i)}|\leq k$ for each $i\in I$.
 Further, assume the cylinders $\{[\tau_{(i)}]\}_{i \in I}$ are mutually disjoint.
 We denote